This post on new tourist fees and visa changes was updated in 2025.

 A More Expensive Brazilian Visa

-If you’re from the USA, Canada, or Australia, it’s going to cost you more money to visit Brazil now.
+If you’re from the USA, Canada, or Australia, it’s going to cost you more money to visit Brazil at some point.
 Quite a bit more if you’re American: $160 per person.
 If you’re a family of 4, that means you’re out of pocket $640 before you even step outside of the airport in Rio or Sao Paulo.

-Fortunately, the Brazilian Real has lost a lot of its value against other currencies in the past few years and I recently tagged it as one of the destinations on sale this year.
+Fortunately, the Brazilian Real has lost a lot of its value against other currencies in the past few years and I tagged it as one of the destinations on sale on sale last year, which will continue it looks like.
 Since all the other South American countries except Bolivia have dropped this “reciprocal visa fee” though (and seen their tourism spike as a result), Brazil’s struggling tourism sector is not happy about going back to being less competitive again compared to their neighbors.

 A Tourist Tax in Bali

 In a program that will supposedly collect money from tourists to make up for all the ill effects they create, Bali, Indonesia is reaching into visitors’ wallets for more.
-As of this month, any tourists coming to Bali to visit or live their yoga life dream will need to pay an extra US$9.60 (12.90 Canadian) to immigration officials upon arrival.
+As of this 2024, any tourists coming to Bali to visit or live their yoga life dream needs to pay an extra US$9.60 (12.90 Canadian) to immigration officials upon arrival.
 There is no exemption for children.

 The amount is in rupiah, at 150,000, so it could go up if the currency gains strength.
 It doesn’t matter how you arrive as you will pay whether you come by ferry, cruise ship, or airplane.